4

 Meals: B,L

-In the morning you have a chance to take a helicopter ride over the Grand Canyon (optional, starting at US$225).
+In the morning you have a chance to take a helicopter ride over the Grand Canyon (optional, not included).
 We then head back to Las Vegas via Route 66.
 At Seligman there is chance to stock up on some last minute Route 66 memorabilia.
-Our journey concludes with one night in the city that never sleeps – Las Vegas.
-Overnight: La Quinta (3-star) or similar, 1 night.
-Drive time: ~260 miles / 400 km or 4-5 hrs
+Our journey concludes with one night in the city that never sleeps – Las Vegas. _____________________________________________________________________________ • Overnight: Tuscany Suites & Casino, 1 night. • Drive time: ~260 mi / 400 km or 4-5 hrs

 Meals: B,L